SenseNet/sensenet/docs/choice-field.md

 <img src="https://raw.githubusercontent.com/SenseNet/sensenet/master/docs/images/fields/Checkboxes.png" style="margin: 20px auto" />

-The chosen option is indexed in the fulltext index by all its localized values and texts (so you can search by value or text) and indexed in field index by its value.
-If you wanna sort list items by a choice field, they will be ordered by the selected options value and the items with extravalue will be at the end of the list.
+The chosen option is indexed in the fulltext index by all its localized values and texts (so you can search by either value or text) and indexed in field index by its value.
+If you want to sort list items by a choice field, they will be ordered by the selected options value and the items with extravalue will be at the end of the list.

 ## Enum options

-The choice field can be built up using an Enumeration defined in source code.
+Besides providing the values manually, the choice field can also be built up using an Enumeration defined in source code.
+For the manual example see the CTD fragment below.

 ```xml
 <Options>